vedph/gve-doc/model/data.md

 Additionally, this approach would not be ideal with relation to the highly dynamic nature of this "work".
 This is not a unitary literary work progressing over time, but rather a set of variations of a set of related texts; and manuscripts do witness an extensive alteration process in the creation of most of them.
 These alterations can be reconstructed from annotations, which hint at the genetic process behind each text version, rather than on its "final" stage, which in most cases is not even defined.

 In such an elusive scenario, where everything dynamically changes like within a living organism, we need a dramatic focus shift to embrace this dynamism, rather than fighting it.
-Instead of trying to systematically align all these slippery "ghost" texts and leave to readers to task to mentally figure out the creative process behind their network of differences, we switch focus from the effect to the cause.
+Instead of trying to systematically align all these slippery "ghost" texts and leave to readers to task to mentally figure out the creative process behind their network of differences, we switch focus from the _effect_ to the _cause_.
 All our alterations are the effect of a creative process which transforms a text: and that's exactly what we're going to target.

 Our carriers with all their chaotic annotations are the witness of a creative process, and all the variations we collect and align are just its effects.
 In this digital edition, time can no longer be our enemy, but our ally.
 The same time which accumulated all those changes on a text, making it a puzzle for scholarly interpretation, can be the key to a more effective model of the creative process behind all this complexity.

 Of course, this approach primarily stems from the nature of the core VEdition material, which is represented by often deeply annotated manuscripts.
 Printed texts here, which are relatively marginal, are just subsumed into this more expressive model for the sake of consistency.

+## Modeling Strategy

+So, in our model we are going to represent all the entities described above (Figure 1), with a special focus to snapshots, which are the most complex one, composed of a lot of moving parts.

+This is why modeling in this project has been developed bottom-up, starting with _snapshots_ and their alterations, and then integrating them within the larger network of entities which orbit around them, like versions, epigrams, carriers and collections.

+The core here are texts, which in the end are modeled as alteration stages (in turn grouping alterations).
+The version is just a set of alteration stages; the carrier is what materially contains it; the epigram is an abstraction grouping multiple versions; and the collection is a material or immaterial group of version's alteration stages.